9hax/9hax/README.md

 ### About me

-- 🏫 I'm a student at the HTW Berlin.
+- 🏫 I'm a student at the HWR Berlin.
-- 💻 I'm pretty solid in python, java, javascript and I can do some basic stuff with [websites](https://9hax.net).
+- 💻 I'm pretty solid in python and I can do some basic stuff with [websites](https://9hax.net).
-- 🌱 I’m currently learning NodeJS, PHP and hardware design.
+- 🌱 I’m currently learning Golang and hardware design.
 - 🌈 My pronouns are they/them.
 - ⚡ Fun fact: About 90% of fun facts are not actually interesting and forgotten after less than 17 seconds.